Quartzy

 Quartzy is an online lab management platform and scientific research supply marketplace.
 It is a startup company based in Hayward, California.
 Quartzy features include collaborative order requests and supply tracking for labs and research groups, inventory management tools, and product quotes for price comparisons.
 Quartzy is used by more than 200,000 scientists worldwide.

 History

 Founding (2011)

 Quartzy was co-founded in 2011 by Jayant Kulkarni and Adam Regelmann, who met at Columbia University as PhD students.
 Kulkarni and Regelmann remain at Quartzy as CEO and COO, respectively.

 The Quartzy Shop (2018)

 In early 2018, Quartzy officially launched its online marketplace known as the Quartzy Shop (formerly the Quartzy Catalog).
 To date, the marketplace provides access to over three million products and boasts a community of over 1,000 suppliers from across the life science industry.
 Currently, only Quartzy users based in the United States can purchase through the Quartzy Shop.

 Following the launch of the Quartzy Shop in 2018, the company expanded operations to a nearby Redwood City warehouse.
-Calling this warehouse the Quartzy Fulfillment Center (or QFC), Quartzy has communicated plans to leverage this expansion, along with a future East Coast site, as sourcing centers for purchases made through its digital marketplace.